Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: PDE based inverse problems

 \subsection{Some representative PDE-based inverse problems}

 Several inverse problems arising from physical and biological applications have become canonical in the study of PDE-based inverse problems.
-We briefly summarize five such examples here.
-They are the inverse Lorenz 63 system, the inverse elliptic equation (also known as electrical impedance tomography, or the Calder\'on problem), the inverse Schr\"odinger equation, the inverse transport equation (as in optical tomography), and the inverse Helmholtz equation (arising in acoustic imaging).
+We briefly summarize {four} such examples here.
+They are the inverse elliptic equation (also known as electrical impedance tomography, or the Calder\'on problem), the inverse Schr\"odinger equation, the inverse transport equation (as in optical tomography), and the inverse Helmholtz equation (arising in acoustic imaging). {As the terminology and methodology also apply to ODE-based inverse problems, we include an ODE example as Example E1.}